What are the essential Bootstrap CSS classes and how to use them

 Bootstrap CSS classes are the foundation of this framework, empowering developers to style their web elements effortlessly.
 These classes are pre-defined rules that can be applied directly to HTML elements.
 By leveraging these classes, developers can create a visually appealing and responsive layout without delving deeply into custom CSS.

-Using Bootstrap CSS Classes
+Getting Started with Bootstrap CSS Classes

 To get started with using Bootstrap CSS classes, you need to include the Bootstrap CSS file in your HTML document.
 You can either download Bootstrap and host it locally or use a Content Delivery Network (CDN) to include it in your project.
 Here’s an example of how to include Bootstrap via CDN: